 First Letter: Will be the heading of the Configuration File in which your file is located.
-For example, if you have a Pro series recorder, or you have multiple cars uploading their data to the same computer, the first letter will probably be 'A' (A car) or 'B' (B car).
+For example almost all V series recorder will have a file name that begins with the letter 'V'.
+If you have a Pro series recorder, or you have multiple cars uploading to the same computer, the first letter will probably be 'A' (A car) or 'B' (B car).

-2nd thru 4th letter: Will be the first three letters of the name of the track where the recording was taken (example: IND for Indianapolis).
-This will be followed by the Julian date of the run (050303, for May 3rd, 2003).
+2nd thru 4th letter: Will be the first three letters of the name of the track where the recording was taken (example, IND for Indianapolis).
+This will be followed by the Julian date of the run (example, 050303, for May 3rd, 2003).